Summer and Swimming Hazards for Contact Lens Wearers

-Of course, all are fun activities and, for those of us who are lucky enough to enjoy good eye sight or have had Laser Eye Surgery, they are carefree pastimes.
-However, for those who are still juggling glasses and contact lenses, anything related to swimming is fraught with concerns.
+All the activities we’ve mentioned thus far are undoubtedly a lot of fun for everyone.
+And for those of us lucky to have good eyesight or to have had Laser Eye Surgery, they are usually carefree pastimes.
+But for those still wrestling with glasses and fiddly contact lenses, these summertime activities can be fraught with concerns.

 “Before I had my surgery I used goggles with special lenses for swimming and I also had lenses fitted to my mask for scuba diving.”